 Fix "E: Could not get lock /var/lib/dpkg/lock" Error On Ubuntu

-If you ever encountered with this problem, wait for a few minutes until the currently installing or updating or uninstalling task to complete.
+" error is to allow the currently installing or updating or uninstalling task to gracefully complete.
 This process will take some time (5 to 10 minutes or more) to complete depending upon the size of the update.
 Once that task is completed, the lock will be released automatically.

 But if the process is stuck for some reason and it locked the apt database for several minutes, you have no choice but remove the lock.
 In that case, follow the below procedure to fix it.